Websoft9Archive/ansible-cloudbeaver/docs/admin-mongodb.md

 # MongoDB

-RabbitMQ deployment package includes MongoDB and Web-GUI tool adminMongo, refer to these steps to use it:
+CloudBeaver deployment package includes MongoDB and Web-GUI tool adminMongo, refer to these steps to use it:

 1. Log in Cloud Console, make sure the **TCP:9091** port is allowed on **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)**